jowpurcinelli/myWork_Appointments/README.md

 # myWork_Appointment
-A shceduling and Admin control Application for owners, work providers and costumers
+A shceduling and Admin control Application for owners, work providers and costumers.

 ## Under development